AustrianProgrammer/github-release-download/README.md

-# github release download
+# python github download
-A python script to download files from git releases
+A python script to download files from git repos